TBI Precautions: Tips to Protect Your Brain

 Don’t drive under the influence of drugs or alcohol.

 Alcohol and drugs, including prescription medications, can impair a person’s ability to drive.
-Alcohol-impaired drivers are involved in about one in three crash deaths, resulting in nearly 11,000 deaths in 2009.
+Alcohol-impaired drivers are involved in about one in four crash deaths, resulting in nearly 11,000 deaths in 2018.

 Don’t text or use a cell phone while driving.

 Cell phones are the number one source of driver distraction.
-Using a mobile device while driving is similar to having a blood alcohol level at the legal limit of 0.08 (The University of Utah).
+Using a mobile device while driving is similar to having a blood alcohol level at the legal limit of 0.08 , according to researchers at the University of Utah.
 The NHTSA reports that drivers who talk on cell phones or text while driving are four times as likely to get into a car crash serious enough to injure themselves.

 Wear a helmet.